-The Transformation Editor dialog provides three methods for the precise positioning of the Line Tool.
+Position The Transformation Editor dialog provides several methods for the precise positioning of the Line Tool.
 First, the Line Tool may be positioned within the Graphics Window by entering coordinates for the two endpoints in the X, Y, and Z fields.
-Pressing return causes the Line Tool to relocate to the specified coordinates in the selected Frame (or if more than one Frame is selected, in Frame 0).
+Pressing return after entering each coordinate value causes the Line Tool to relocate to the specified coordinates in the selected Frame (or if more than one Frame is selected, in Frame 0).
+Enter all three X, Y, Z fields for a endpoint and then press return once to cause the line tool to update it's position to that endpoint.